Quantitative analysis of misplaced pedicle screws in the thoracic spine: How much pullout strength is lost?

 Digital Object Identifier (DOI)

 Brasiliense, Leonardo B.C.; Theodore, Nicholas; Lazaro, Bruno C.R.; Sayed, Zafar A.; Deniz, Fatih Ersay; Sonntag, Volker K.H.; and Crawford, Neil R., "Quantitative analysis of misplaced pedicle screws in the thoracic spine: How much pullout strength is lost?"
 (2010).
-Neurobiology.
+Translational Neuroscience.
 776.